 What better way to experience delicious Czech beer than to drink it while soaking in a hot tub?
 Why not try out a beer spa, which gives you the best of both worlds!

-We tried out Spa Beerland (Pivni Lazne in Czech), right in the heart of Prague.
+Give Spa Beerland (Pivni Lazne in Czech) a try.
+It’s conveniently located right in the heart of Prague.

 Just a few of the selling points of the beer spa included:

 - unlimited consumption of beer while you’re there

 - fresh, homemade beer bread included in the price

 - optional sauna add-on (which I chose to include as part of the experience)